Cross-Contract Calls

 - The function that you want to execute

-- The (encoded) arguments to pass to the function
+- The arguments to pass to the function

 - The amount of GAS to use (deducted from the attached Gas)

-- The amount of NEAR to attach (deducted from your contract's balance)
+- The NEAR deposit to attach (deducted from your contract's balance)

 The callback can be made to any contract.
 Meaning that the result could potentially be handled by another contract